Akeem Shavers: Tampa Bay Buccaneers

 On April 29, 2013, Akeem Shavers was signed as an undrafted free agent by the Tampa Bay Buccaneers.
 He was released on May 6, 2013.

 New England Patriots

 On May 7, Shavers was claimed off waivers by the New England Patriots.
 And then later released.

 Edmonton Eskimos

 Shavers signed with the Edmonton Eskimos of the Canadian Football League (CFL) in early spring of 2015.
-He spent his first few weeks on the teams practice squad and was later activated as a cornerback where he ultimately made the active roster.
+He spent his first few weeks on the team's practice squad and was later activated as a cornerback where he ultimately made the active roster.
 Due to injuries in the Edmonton backfield, Shavers was moved back to running back where he was able to contribute to the championship season.